Touring the Road to Hana Independently vs. Guided Tour

 If you’re planning a trip to Maui, you probably have touring the scenic road to Hana high on your list of the top things to do on your Maui vacation.
 The next question you may be debating is how to tour this incredibly curvaceous drive – independently or on a guided tour?

-Touring the Road to Hana INDEPENDENTLY
+One-lane bridge on Road to Hana

 – You have the freedom to stop where you want.